-- Many cultures place value on the horn of the rhinoceros and therefor they have hunted them down to very low numbers, just to get their horns.
-3 of the 5 species of rhinoceros are now listed on the ‘critically endangered’ species list, given them a 50% chance of extinction within 3 generations: The Sumatran, Javan and Black Rhinoceros.
+- Many cultures place value on the horn of the rhinoceros and therefore they have hunted them down to very low numbers, just to get their horns.
+3 of the 5 species of rhinos are now listed on the ‘critically endangered species list, given them a 50% chance of extinction within 3 generations: The Sumatran, Javan, and Black Rhinoceros.

 - The skin of the rhinoceros is very thick and yet it is also very sensitive.
 They are easily affected by insects and the sun and must always soak in the mud for protection.

-- Rhinos have large bodies but comparatively small brain sizes.
+- They have large bodies but comparatively small brain sizes.
 However, they are not stupid.

-- Rhinos are plant eaters (herbivores) and graze a lot each day to get enough nutrients for their bodies.
+- They are plant eaters (herbivores) and graze a lot each day to get enough nutrients for their bodies.

 The rhinoceros should not be underestimated for their speed.
 They can run at thirty to forty mph.
 Compare that to humans, who run at 15 mph.